 What better time to work on our old baggage than now when we’re forced to slow our lives down.
 Let’s work on feeling as positive as we can in these difficult time.
 Dig out that self-help book you’ve been meaning read for ages.
 Feel The Fear And Do It Anyway sounds like a very suitable title right now!

 My current favourite which I’ve just finished reading is from my friend and life coach Alexander Butler.
-His book title almost pre-empted this whole thing: 12 Words That Will Set You Free: Finding Confidence, Purpose and Passion in Troubling Times.
+His book title almost pre-empted this whole thing: Deep Joy: 12 words to unlock your potential and build an amazingly fulfilling life.

 His work give an excellent perspective on life and acts as a spring board to understand yourself better and inspire you to work on those weak areas we all have.